snowkidind/snowpass/README.md

 | Raspberry Pi 4 | 8G / 16g ssd UHS class 1  |  Ubuntu Server 22.1 LTS | Signal slow to respond but somewhat reliable. | Should be more responsive  |
 |   |   |   |   |   |

+## NEXT STEPS

+- initialize both back and front seeds via signal app
+- change profile pic on runOnce
+- debug pid files to include same pids that are not node
+- Check that dissappearing messages are turned on and warn if they arent